 Still, that doesn't mean there's any guarantee that tests in this case ever ever would be admissible in court -- or that it should be -- said Hostin.

 "It really depends on the individual judge," she said.
-"In Florida, they are going to conduct a Frye test, the legal test, which asks if the science is generally accepted in the community."
+"In Florida, they are going to conduct a Frye test, the legal test, which asks if the science

 She and Karas furthermore urged caution before coming to a definitive conclusion as to who was screaming prior to Martin's shooting, even after the analyses posited by Primeau and Owen.

 "I do think we need to take a step back, as with most of the facts in this case, and look at it the way the court would," Hostin said.
 "And that is by asking if the circumstances of how, and if, the test was done, OK, and wait to determine whether it's reliable."

 ™ & © 2012 Cable News Network, Inc., a Time Warner Company.
 All rights reserved.